 The minimum holding is £100 (or £50 for monthly standing orders) and the maximum is £40,000.
 So put a grand in and you get 1,000 £1 bonds.
 Each of these is then individually entered into the prize draw.
 They can be bought online at NS&I's website, in post offices, over the phone, by post or through a regular monthly payment by standing order.

-The bonds enter the prize draw one calendar month after purchase and continue until you cash them in, which can be at any time, though it takes up to eight days to get hold of your cash.
+The bonds enter the prize draw one calendar month after purchase and continue until you cash them in, which can be at any time, though it can takes eight days to get your cash.

 Some quick Premium Bond facts: